udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 *E-commerce developer team*

-1. Identify a solution to provide access to a development environment that would be suitable for contingent staff for the e-commerce team:
+3. Identify a solution to provide access to a development environment that would be suitable for contingent staff for the e-commerce team:

    -   What steps are needed to allow access to the environment?

-   -   What would be needed to automate the environment to speed up onboarding?
+   -   What would be needed to automate the environment to speed up on-boarding?

    -   What options could you propose to allow access for remote employees?
 Specifically, how could they access resources on the ECommerceDev network but nothing else on the Azure network?

-2. What cost control options would you propose to put in place to otimaze this environment?
+4. What cost control options would you propose to put in place to optimize this environment?

 **Prepare**